Newburgh Garden Assistant

 Wage: This is an unpaid internship.

-To apply: Application deadline is May 18, 5 pm.
+To apply: Application deadline is rolling until the position is filled, to start ASAP.
+We also welcome applications for future start dates, i.e. the fall school semester.
 Please send via email a cover letter, resume, and a sample of your writing to:

 Finalists will be asked to also provide 2 references that can speak to your professional experience or potential.